FleksySDK/KeyboardPlugins-Android/README.md

-# fleksyapps-Android
+# KeyboardPlugins-Android

-This is the official repository for first party Fleksy Apps.
+This is the official repository for first party Fleksy Keyboard Plugins.
 It contains a sample gif search app using GIPHY, and a Base module that will let any user create their owr basic app with a simple search functionality.
 More apps will be added in the future.

 # Getting Started
 1. Clone this repository